day8/re-frame/README.md

     terrific Clojure projects like [Pedestal App], [Om] and [Hoplon].
 Since then, re-frame has pioneered ideas like event handler middleware, coeffect accretion, and de-duplicated signal graphs.
-5. Which is a lovely segue into the most important point: **re-frame is impressively buzzword compliant**.
+5. Which leads us to the most important point: **re-frame is impressively buzzword compliant**.
 It has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
 It also has a charming